fbngrm/zombie-driver/README.md

 ### Instrumentation
 Only response time metrics and redis method calls are collected as an example of instrumentation.
 In a real world application the runtime behavior would be monitored in a more detailed way.
-Prometheus is used for aggregating the metrics, which are provided by an http handler to be scraped by an prometheus collector.
+Prometheus is used for aggregating the metrics, which are provided by an HTTP handler to be scraped by an prometheus collector.
 A graceful shutdown of the server ensures that the metrics will be scraped eventually by checking against an access counter.
-Though, the shutdown timeout which prevents this from being guaranteed.
+Though, the shutdown timeout prevents this from being guaranteed.

 ### Tests
-I wrote unit tests for core functionality, things expected to break and for edge/error cases.
+There are unit tests for core functionality, things expected to break and for edge/error cases.
 In general I think testing on package boundaries as well as core functionality internally is a better approach than just aiming for a certain percentage of coverage.
 Regarding a few error cases, test coverage should be increased though.

-Tests that require and nsq server use a helper script to start and shutdown a docker instance in the background but stream logs to a file to not obfuscate test log.
+Tests that require and NSQ server use a helper script to start and shutdown a docker instance in the background but stream logs to a file to not obfuscate test log.

 ##### Testdata
-There is a testdata directory which provides slightly realistic sample data used in most tests.
+There is a testdata directory which provides simple real world sample data used in most tests.

 ##### Redis
 Since there are two redis commands used only, I implemented an interface to provide a simple mock in tests.